levoxtrip/TKB/docs/topics/TouchDesigner/TECHNIQUES/Mapping/Mapping.md

 Move the view - `ctrl + r mouse`
 Home view - `h`

-In the window you select points on the virtual model which will match with real physical model..
+In the window you select points on the virtual model which will match with real physical model.
 Then you use the output view and move them according to the real model.

 ## Kantan Mapper